 PROGRAMS FOR CHANGE, not just shelters for the homeless.
 Individuals are held accountable and are expected to participate in our life-changing programs.

 CASE MANAGEMENT, not just housing.
 Our programs meet basic needs while supporting one’s growth with individualized action plans.
+We make a long-term commitment to those we serve so they can make the changes needed to lift themselves.

 A HAND UP, not just a handout.
-Our team collaborates with clients and connects them to critical resources, including Interfaith Works’ own Vocational Services program.
+Our team collaborates with clients and connects them to critical resources, including Interfaith Works’ Vocational Services program.